The Washington silver quarter holds a significant place in American numismatic history and is a common item in the junk silver market.

 Collecting silver quarters offers a glimpse into America’s numismatic history, and each is also a tangible connection to the nation’s past.
 Whether for the silver content or their historical significance, these coins remain popular among both collectors and stackers.

-How Can You Easily Spot a Silver Washington Quarter?
+How to Easily Identify a Washington Silver Quarter?

 There are several simple and easy ways to determine if a Washington Quarter is of the variety that were minted with 90% silver content.
 The things to look for when identifying silver quarters are: